ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Co-management | Enabled | The Microsoft co-management approach will enable Agency to strategically move device management from on-premises to the cloud in a staged manner.
 Compliance policies controlled by | Intune preferred | Compliance and remediation policies to controlled via Intune.
-Staged migration to be completed from SCCM if previously in use.
+Staged migration to be completed from MECM if previously in use.
 Device Configuration policies controlled by | Intune preferred | Device configuration policies to be controlled via Intune.
-Staged migration to be completed from SCCM if previously in use.
+Staged migration to be completed from MECM if previously in use.
 Endpoint Protection policies controlled by | Intune preferred | Endpoint protection, including the Windows Defender products and features are controlled via Intune policies.
-Staged migration to be completed from SCCM if previously in use.
+Staged migration to be completed from MECM if previously in use.
 Resource Access policies controlled by | Intune preferred | Resources in this instance refers to VPN profiles, Wi-Fi profiles, certificate profiles, etc. are controlled via Intune policies.
-Staged migration to be completed from SCCM if previously in use.
+Staged migration to be completed from MECM if previously in use.
 Office Click-to-Run policies controlled by | Intune preferred | Office Click-to-Run application deployment and updates to be managed through Intune.
-Staged migration to be completed from SCCM if previously in use.
+Staged migration to be completed from MECM if previously in use.
 Windows Update policies controlled by | Intune preferred | Windows 10 updates will be managed via Intune update rings.
-Staged migration to be completed from SCCM if previously in use.
+Staged migration to be completed from MECM if previously in use.
-SCCM minimum version | At least SCCM update 1802 | Compatible with co-management and determined by the Agency.
+MECM minimum version | At least MECM update 1802 | Compatible with co-management and determined by the Agency.
 Enrolled Device Types | Windows 10: 10.0.17134 (minimum) | The use of Windows 10 on designated hardware is mandatory.<br>The following platforms will be disabled:<br>macOS<br>Android<br>iOS<br>Note: iOS is permitted but controlled by Intune only
 Device Compliance | Enabled | Device Compliance is enabled.
 All devices will be Intune enrolled and have a custom set of compliance policies applied.
 User Enrolment | Enabled | All users must be enrolled to ensure device compliance.
 Company Portal | Enabled | The Company Portal is enabled for application deployment.
 Applications to be deployed will be set by Agency requirements.
 Conditional Access | Enabled | Conditional Access is enabled.
 It will leverage device & user compliance to allow or disallow access to the corporate environment.
-Mobile Device Management (MDM) | Enabled | SCCM will be the MDM authority for the solution, with Intune inspecting compliance.
+Mobile Device Management (MDM) | Enabled | MECM will be the MDM authority for the solution, with Intune inspecting compliance.
 Mobile Application Management (MAM) | Disabled | Not required as Group Policy will configure application controls.

 ### Intune - Windows AutoPilot